Ema1303/RepData_PeerAssessment1/PA1_template.md

 I can also see that dates are class factor and written in the following format: YYYY-MM-DD.

-Interval holds integers and no NA values.
+Interval holds integers starting from 0 to 2355 for each day and holds no NA values.
+Now, these 5-minute intervals can be interpreted as hour:minute of each day.
+For example, 0 could mean midnight, 1000 could mean 10 AM (10:00), 2015 can mean 20:15 (or 8:15 PM), with the last 5-minute interval being 23:55 (11:55 PM).
+Since 0-2355 repeats for each day, I will interpret my results accordingly.

 Now that I know how my data looks like, I can continue with the assignment.